 VA’s reevaluation of your condition can produce confusing results.
 Consider some of VA’s guidelines:

-In cases where a veterans’ service-connected disability rating has been established for:
+In claims where a veterans’ service-connected disability rating has been established for:

 - More than five years: VA cannot reduce your rating without proving that your condition has shown sustained improvement which will be maintained under the ordinary conditions of life.